YagoLopez/material-light/README.md

 ## Used for running this demo:

-- Angular 2 +
+- Angular 2+
 - Angular Command Line (angular-cli)
 - Typescript
 - Webpack for production builds
-- SystemJS as module loader for development time
+- SystemJS as module loader during development time
-- Node/Npm
+- Node/Npm latest versions

 ## Disclaimers:

-- This project is based on <a href="http://getmdl.io" target="_blank">Material Design Lite from Google</a>
+- This project is based on <a href="http://getmdl.io" target="_blank">Material Design Lite from Google</a>.
+It is an adaptation of Javascript MDL components to Angular Typscript components with the permission of the MDL team.
 - Material Design is a Google's registered trade mark probably.
-- This is an open source project without commercial or profit intentions.
+- This is an open-source project without commercial or profit intentions.
 - Tested on Angular version 2.4.7.